-Let’s take a look at what our Tabasco laced banana cream pie looks like in the form of furniture.
+Now, let’s take a look at what our Tabasco laced banana cream pie looks like in the form of furniture.
 And we will compare it to the real-deal classical furniture version.

 Let’s begin with our fake neo-classical column thing that will guarantee you to have nightmares in.
 They can’t even do a proper acanthus leaf.
 And this bed is several thousand dollars.
 The weirdtastic bar thingy might be good for pull-ups, however. (if it’s strong enough)

-Or this tabasco laden weirdness in the fake rococo style.
+Or, this tabasco laden weirdness in the fake rococo style.
 Hope that metal thing doesn’t fall on your head.
 Oh, that footboard.
 Freak!

 Traditional beds have beautiful, pleasing to the eye ornamentation that makes sense with lovely scale and proportions.